jsifalda/obsipulse-plugin/README.md

   - YourPulse Plugins makes API calls to store meta data of your writing activity and the list of plugins you use.
 Nothing else, no third party tracking or analysis. **We don't send your note content anywhere without your permission!**
 - **Will YourPulse work with multiple Obsidian vaults?**
   - Yes, YourPulse supports tracking across multiple vaults seamlessly.
+- **What is Private Mode?**
+  - Private Mode is a security feature that can be activated with your license key.
+When enabled, YourPulse operates completely offline - no data is sent outside your vault, ensuring maximum privacy for security-conscious users.

 ## License